 Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

-Sunday's contest features the No. 3 NC State Wolfpack (14-0) and the No. 13 Virginia Tech Hokies (11-2) facing off at Cassell Coliseum (on January 7) at 12:00 PM.
-This matchup, according to our computer prediction, will result in a 72-66 victory for NC State, who is a small favorite based on our model.
+Sunday's game between the No. 3 NC State Wolfpack (14-0) and the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 based on our computer prediction, with NC State taking home the win.
+Tipoff is at 12:00 PM on January 7.

-In their last game on Thursday, the Hokies earned an 82-73 victory over Wake Forest.
+The Hokies came out on top in their most recent game 82-73 against Wake Forest on Thursday.

-In their most recent outing on Thursday, the Hokies earned an 82-73 victory over Wake Forest.
-The Wolfpack head into this matchup on the heels of an 88-80 win over Florida State on Thursday.
-In the win, Elizabeth Kitley paced the Hokies with 27 points.
-River Baldwin scored a team-leading 21 points for the Wolfpack in the win.
+The Hokies enter this contest on the heels of an 82-73 win over Wake Forest on Thursday.
+The Wolfpack's last contest on Thursday ended in an 88-80 win over Florida State.
+In the victory, Elizabeth Kitley paced the Hokies with 27 points.
+In the Wolfpack's win, River Baldwin led the way with 21 points (adding eight rebounds and zero assists).

 Catch college basketball action all season long on Fubo!